-But there are a few cases where it might not be the best investment.
+Although safety stock is good practice to optimize inventory, there are a few cases where it might not be the best investment yet.

 - Brand new startups and businesses still in the early growth stages should probably avoid purchasing it -- at least excessively.
 At this point, you haven't been in operation long enough to accurately calculate supply and demand.
 Overestimating how much you'll need could cripple your finances.

 - Struggling businesses should also be wary unless stockouts and customer dissatisfaction is a contributor to your lack of funds.
 When money is tight, focus on doing what you can to revive your business instead of purchasing inventory that might go to waste.
 If you are at this stage, now might be an excellent opportunity to evaluate if automation tools could address your stockouts.

 - Sellers of perishables such as food must be extra careful.
 There's certainly a place for safety stock in these types of businesses, but buying too much can be especially devastating.